upbound/docs/content/core-concepts/projects.md

 ```

 {{< hint "important">}}
-This GitHub Action requires a private API token in your git repo.
-Robot tokens aren't supported at this time.
+This GitHub Action requires a private API token in your Git repository.
+Robot
+tokens aren't currently supported.
 {{</hint>}}